codurance/site/src/_posts/2019-04-29-state-of-the-art-jenkins-github-docker.md

 We have done a few improvements to the configuration during this time and one of the changes that had a positive impact was to run the CI pipeline on branches and to see the feedback in GitHub.

-*Wait...
-Branches and Continuous integration?!* Yes, branches are a form of delayed integration.
-Be mindful of the tradeoffs.
-Merge to master soon and often.

 Checking the outcome of the build before merging a PR prevented a lot of breakages due to tiny mistakes; like forgetting to run the linter or to add a new file.
 Later on, once we started automating the update of dependencies (see [Taming dependabot by Christopher Eyre]({{ site.baseurl }}/2019/02/29/taming-dependabot)), the feedback enabled a quicker and safer automation.

 In this post I'm going to explain how to configure a Continuos Integration and Deployment Pipeline using: